Charlotte likes pretty things, and she loves the beach, sushi, coffee, and seashells.

-Consider a Menstrual Cup
+Consider a Menstrual Cup To Conceive

-Mucinex May Be Your Friend
+Mucinex May Be Your Friend When TTC

 A hysteroscopy may be necessary for women who have had an unusual imaging report that is showing a lot of polyps within or around the uterus.
-It is primarily is used for 'scraping' the uterus clean.
-Sometimes polyps may block essential reproductive occurrences from happening, or old tissue may be left over from previous pregnancies or miscarriages.
-A hysteroscopy leaves the cavity of the uterus area clean, clear and free of debris.
+It is primarily used for 'scraping' the uterus clean.
+Sometimes polyps may block essential reproductive occurrences from happening, or old tissue may be leftover from previous pregnancies or miscarriages.
+A hysteroscopy leaves the cavity of the uterus area clean, clear, and free of debris.
 Usually, the material removed is examined to make sure it is benign in nature.
-I had a hysteroscopy a few month's ago.
+I had a hysteroscopy a few months ago.
 I looked up some experiences on YouTube, and while I was nervous, everything ended up being fine in the end.
 I had polyps within my uterine walls, and a few other issues that a hysteroscopy was able to resolve in a painless manner.

-You can try checking your fertility with saliva tests, cervical mucus or temperature, but a more reliable way is through fertility monitor.
-Fertility helps a woman find out what days she is most fertile.
+You can try checking your fertility with saliva tests, cervical mucus, or temperature, but a more reliable way is through a fertility monitor.
+Fertility monitors help a woman find out what days she is most fertile.
 When ovulation happens, this is the most fertile time in a woman's cycle.
 Ovulation releases a hormone in the urine called the luteinizing hormone, also known as the LH.
 Even though it's always present in your urine, concentrations of the luteinizing hormone increase during ovulation.
 It may appear as a super dark line next to the control line, or on digital monitors, it may show a Flashing Smiley face for 'quite fertile' to a Nonflashing smiley face for 'fertile'.